pivotal/blog/content/post/gobonniego_results.md

 IOPS performance, or more than 10,000 IOPS or 160 MiB/s of throughput per volume"_

+And io1 is certainly expensive; of our AWS charges for the month during which these benchmarks were run, the io1 storage accounted for over half the cost (which included the cost of the EC2 instances, network bandwidth, etc.).
+And when one considers that the io1 was configured with a very modest 1k IOPS, it becomes apparent how expensive io1 is (we suspect that io1 storage with 10k IOPS may radically eclipse other AWS costs for many customers).

 The difference between Amazon's "[Previous Generation](https://aws.amazon.com/ebs/previous-generation/)" standard storage and its gp2 storage is mostly IOPS, for half the price ($0.05/GB-month vs.